joaoalbertocsjunior/react-s/FAQ.md

 <details>
   <summary>1.
 What is the short-term vision of react-s?</summary>
-  The short-term vision of react-s is to create a modular, data-driven web development paradigm that simplifies how developers build web applications by making use of JSON-based structures for both the UI and data layers.
-The project envisions a future where APIs deliver full components, not just data, and React developers can build applications using a more declarative, predictable, and streamlined approach that integrates seamlessly with modern data sources like non-relational databases and GraphQL.
+  The short-term vision of react-s is to create a component-ready and data-driven web development paradigm that simplifies how developers build web applications by making use of JSON-based structures for both the UI and data layers, simplifing component building and sharing.
+The project envisions a future where APIs deliver full components, not just data, and developers can build applications using a less verbose and streamlined approach that integrates seamlessly with modern data sources like non-relational databases and JSON-based APIs like GraphQL.
 </details>

 <details>
   <summary>2.
 What role will JSON play in the long-term architecture of react-s?</summary>
-  One of key features of the project is to use a structural pattern that is easy to read or transform, and is widely adopted on the software industry so JSON will continue to be at the core of the react-s project’s long-term architecture.
-The aim is for both the UI and data to be coupled using JSON objects, enabling a unified, predictable structure.
+  One of key features of the project is to use a structural pattern that is easy to read or transform, and is widely adopted on the software industry.
+JSON will continue to be at the core of the react-s project’s long-term architecture.
+The aim is for both the UI and data to be coupled using JSON objects.
 This consistency will help developers to focus on defining what their components should look or provide, rather than worrying about all aspects of structural UI.
 </details>

 <details>
   <summary>3.
 How does react-s plan to integrate with modern data sources like GraphQL and NoSQL databases?</summary>
   react-s is designed to achieve the goal of making it easier to work with non-relational databases (like MongoDB) and GraphQL APIs by using JSON as the primary format for both the front-end UI and back-end data.
-This alignment allows developers to more easily render components with embebed data between front-end and back-end systems, manage, store and minimize the transformations needed between data structures.
-The long-term goal is to allow developers to use GraphQL not just for fetching data but to retrieve fully-formed components that are data-bound, providing a more intuitive and seamless development experience.
+This alignment allows developer easily render components with data-in-place, manage, store and minimize the transformations needed between data structures.
+The long-term goal is to allow developers to use JSON-based APIs not just for fetching data but to retrieve fully-formed components that are data-bound, providing a more intuitive and seamless development experience.
 </details>

 <details>